 Legal & Human Resources Services

-The Legal & Human Resources Services staff assist member districts’ school board members and administrators throughout the state.
+The Legal & Human Resources Services staff assist member districts’ school boards throughout the state.
 WASB staff attorneys can assist with a variety of employment, human resources, school and labor law issues to help your district make sound management decisions.
 See the tabs below.